jamesbalcombe83/jamesbalcombe83/README.md

 - 👋 Hi, I’m @jamesbalcombe83
 - 👀 I’m interested in Javascript and learning full stack development
-- 🌱 I’m currently learning Javascript and full stack development
+- 🌱 I’m currently learning Javascript and full stack development with @codechrysalis
 - 📫 How to reach me on twitter @Teacher_MrB

 <!---